rbowsley/lamplighthelp/source/3-1-0_The_Main_Menu.markdown

 # 3.1.0 The Main Menu

-> The main menu at the top of the screen is the main way to navigate around the system.
+> The main menu at the top of the screen is the main way to navigate around the system